-PenARC is funded by the National Institute for Health Research (NIHR).
+PenARC is funded by the National Institute for Health and Care Research (NIHR).
 The NIHR funds, enables and delivers world-leading health and social care research that improves people’s health and wellbeing and promotes economic growth.

 NIHR Applied Research Collaborations (ARCs) support applied health and care research that responds to, and meets, the needs of local populations and local health and care systems.

-The National Institute for Health Research (NIHR) Applied Research Collaboration (ARC) South West Peninsula – or PenARC is one of 15 ARCs across England, part of a £135 million investment by the NIHR to improve the health and care of patients and the public.
+The National Institute for Health and Care Research (NIHR) Applied Research Collaboration (ARC) South West Peninsula – or PenARC is one of 15 ARCs across England, part of a £135 million investment by the NIHR to improve the health and care of patients and the public.
 We are a partnership of NHS Trusts and Local Authorities across Cornwall, Devon and Somerset, plus the Universities of Exeter and Plymouth.
 We undertake high-quality applied health research focused on the needs of patients and support the translation of research evidence into practice in the NHS.

 PenARC has three key objectives:

 - to increase the volume and quality of patient-focused research in the South West